-Directed by Professor Chris Washburne, the Louis Armstrong Jazz Performance Program (LAJPP) is celebrating its 12th anniversary this year and proud that it continues to grow with exciting new opportunities.
-This year we have 120 students and 17 ensembles and the program continues to be supported by the Louis Armstrong Educational Foundation.
+Directed by Professor Chris Washburne, the Louis Armstrong Jazz Performance Program (LAJPP) celebrates its 12th anniversary this year and proudly continues to grow.
+This year, the Louis Armstrong Educational Foundation continues to support 120 students and 17 ensembles.
 LAJPP offers both undergraduate and graduate students jazz performance opportunities and private lessons.
-There are a variety of jazz ensembles, both large and small, instrumental and vocal that cover a wide range of musical styles.
+There are a variety of jazz ensembles, both large and small, instrumental and vocal, that cover a wide range of musical styles.
 All ensembles perform at an intermediate level or higher and require some past jazz experience.
 The jazz ensembles include:

 Piano Trio Workshop

 Jazz Vocal Ensemble